fakiolinho/AngularJS-Filters/README.md

 ## snake ##

-Returns a string by transforming it to snakecase.
+Returns a string by transforming it to snakecase like snake_case.

     {{ str | snake }}

 ## camel ##

-Returns a string by transforming it to camelcase.
+Returns a string by transforming it to camelcase like camelCase.

     {{ str | camel }}
 ## studly ##

-Returns a string by transforming it to studlycase.
-So every vowel is transformed to lowercase and every consonant to uppercase.
+Returns a string by transforming it to studlycase, so every vowel is transformed to lowercase and every consonant to uppercase like STuDLy.

     {{ str | studly }}

 ## dateStamp ##

 Useful if you try to apply Angular's date filter on datetime values like yyyy-MM-dd hh:mm:ss returned from a database.
-It takes datetime format and turns it to timestamp.
+It takes datetime format and turns it to timestamp and then angular's date filter can be applied without errors.

     {{ date | dateStamp }}
     {{ date | dateStamp | date:"dd/MM/yyyy" }}

 ## dateAfter ##

 Useful if you want to add a time interval to a timestamp.
-It takes one parameter which is a string with the number and the type of interval like '1s' for 1 second, '10m' for 10 minutes, '30h' for 30 hours and '200d' for 200 days.
+It takes one parameter which is a string with the value and the type of interval like '1s' for 1 second, '10m' for 10 minutes, '30h' for 30 hours and '200d' for 200 days.
 As you understood you select s => seconds, m => minutes, h => hours and d => days.
 If you want to apply it to a datetime format apply previous filter too.

     {{ date | dateAfter:'10d' }}